tawebbcn/bcn-webdev-checklists/labs/m1/lab-css-recipes-clone.md

   - Practise with the CSS fundamentals: selectors, colors & backgrounds.
 ## What they do in the exercise:
   - Clone the given pages.
-## Issues:
-  - Both exercises are the same.
-They don't learn anything in the second one.
-## Purposal:

 ## Good practices:
   - Use semantic tags like <header>, <section>, etc. instead of <div>.
   - Make the classes reusable.